 To access workspace settings:

-Click your workspace name in the top-left corner of the dashboard.
+Click your workspace name in the left sidebar of the dashboard.

 Click Manage [workspace name].